 Healthcare providers are searching for ways to invest in capital equipment that positively impact their patient care and bottom line.
 Now more than ever it’s important to make smart decisions during initial planning in order to save money in the long run.
 In this article, we break down the different costs that comprise purchase and operation of a CT scanner.
-These costs include: hardware, software, accessories, siting and environment, and repair and maintenance costs.
+These costs include: hardware, software, accessories, siting and environment, services for radiopharmacy and radiopharmaceuticals, and repair and maintenance costs.
 We will delve deeper into what these costs mean and how they contribute to the total cost.

 Cost Factor #1: Hardware

 The biggest cost factor for a CT scanner is the detector and x-ray tube configuration.
 Detectors come in 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, and 640-slice varieties, with 16, 64, and 128 being the most common.
 Essentially, the higher the slice count, the higher the price tag.
 Many find that the best trade-off between price and quality can be found with 64-slice machines, which produce good quality scans at an affordable price.
 Opposite the detector is the x-ray tube.
 The tube type will determine the output, life expectancy, and maximum usage.
 Higher end systems may also feature dual energy configurations which have two x-ray tubes.

 Here is a breakdown of the cost variances of the most popular CT scanners as determined by slice count:

 - 16-Slice CT Scanners

 - New: $675,000-$1,000,000